 - Kingston Local Government Website is your resource for all local amenities, services, problems, complaints and concerns.
 It also lists local events happening in your area.

-- UKCISA (United Kingdom Council for International Student Affairs) also recommends a Guide for London and the UK and Housing Tips for International students
+- UKCISA (United Kingdom Council for International Student Affairs) also recommends Housing Tips for International students

 Living in the UK

 Kingston is a very popular town for students, but there are many distractions.
 It is important that you ensure that you have enough sleep and stay healthy to make the most of your time studying here; living away from family and friends for a long time can be difficult and students can feel ‘homesick’.
 Student Services and your tutors are here to help you.

 You should register with a Doctor/GP (General Practitioner) as soon after you have enrolled.
 Do not wait to become ill to register.
 The International Office will provide you with a supporting letter to register with your GP as a National Health Service (NHS) patient if you request this.
 You might like to use this website link for further information on Registering with a GP